Streaming Generalized Cross Entropy: Characteristics and range of application of Stre-GCE

-Finally, we remark a conceptual shift from GCE with uniform prior to Stre-GCE: we get an \emph{intrinsic} method to assign different roles to signal and errors.
-Other approaches in this regard involve the introduction of an external parameter, whose evaluation is based on given optimization criteria \cite{Wu2009}.
-On the contrary, Stre-GCE distinguishes the different entropic contributions for signal and error in terms of the different way they evolve in time, without adding additional variables: the prior for signal is sensitive to time evolution, the prior for errors is identically uniform.
-This also gives the opportunity to explore the evolution of information at intermediate times in terms of entropy production, which is a fundamental concept in nonequilibrium processes \cite{Jarzynski1997,Crooks1999}.
+Finally, we remark a conceptual shift from GCE with uniform prior to Stre-GCE: we get an \emph{intrinsic} method to assign different roles to signal and error.
+Other approaches usually claim for external parameters to be added, whose evaluation is based on given optimization criteria \cite{Wu2009}.
+On the contrary, Stre-GCE estimates the different entropic contributions for both the signal and error as they evolve in time, without the need of any additional variable: in Stre-GCE, the prior for signal is sensitive to time evolution, while the prior for error is identically uniform.
+Consequently, it is possible to look at how the information evolves at intermediate times in terms of the entropy production, which is a fundamental concept in nonequilibrium processes \cite{Jarzynski1997,Crooks1999}.
 We will focus on this issue in a separate work.